uktrade/pg-bulk-ingest/README.md

 with engine.connect() as conn:
     ingest(
         conn, metadata, batches,
-        high_watermark=HighWatermark.LATEST,                  # Carry on from where left off ingest_mode=IngestMode.UPSERT_COMMITTING_EACH_BATCH,  # Upsert based on primary key if present, commit each batch )
+        high_watermark=HighWatermark.LATEST,     # Carry on from where left off visibility=Visibility.AFTER_EACH_BATCH,  # Changes are visible after each batch delete=Delete.OFF,                       # Don't delete any existing rows )
 ```

 ## API

-The API is a single function `ingest`, together with `After` and `Mode` constants.
+The API is a single function `ingest`, together with `HighWatermark`, `Visibility`, and `Delete` enums.

 ---